 First two weeks

-Follow your surgeon’s instructions regarding wound care, pain medication and hand elevation.
+In the first 14 days post-surgery, follow your surgeon’s instructions regarding wound care, pain medication and hand elevation.
 Keep the surgical site clean and dry to prevent infection.

 Remember to attend the first follow-up appointment to have any stitches or sutures removed.

 Swelling and discomfort should start to decrease gradually at this stage.
-You should continue to use your hand as normal to encourage wrist strength and mobility.
+You should continue to use your wrist and hand as normal to encourage wrist strength and mobility.
 Continue with hand exercises a few times a day and any rehabilitation programs recommended by your healthcare provider.

 Depending on the nature of your job, you should be able to return to work after four weeks if your job is not manual.
 However, you should seek your doctor’s advice before doing so.